iocafe/iocafe-doc/source/iocom-reference/data-format/210910-authentication-message.rst

 Authentication message
 =======================

-Authentication message is sent by both ends of connection immediately after connection is transferred.
+Authentication message is sent by both ends of connection once connection is established.
-No data is transferred before authentication messages have been exchanged and accepted.
+No data is transferred until authentication messages have been exchanged and accepted.

 .. list-table:: Message content
   :widths: 25 15 15 45